rspeer/wiki2text/README.md

 # wiki2text

+**What you put in:** a .xml.bz2 file downloaded from Wikimedia

+**What you get out**: gigabytes of clean natural language text

-wiki2text is a very fast pipeline that takes a MediaWiki XML dump -- such as the exports of Wikipedia that you can download from [dumps.wikimedia.org][] -- and extract just the natural-language text from them, skipping the Wiki formatting characters.
+wiki2text is a fast pipeline that takes a MediaWiki XML dump -- such as the exports of Wikipedia that you can download from [dumps.wikimedia.org][] -- and extract just the natural-language text from them, skipping the Wiki formatting characters and the HTML tags.

 This is particularly useful as a way to get free corpora, in many languages, for natural language processing.